List of Married... with Children characters: Marcy B. Rhoades/D'Arcy

-Marcy originally worked as a loan officer at the city bank (in a higher position than her then-husband, Steve) and then as the manager of the Kyoto National Bank since the second season.
-For a brief time, she was demoted to drive-up window teller as a consequence for approving a loan Al could not repay.
-She wins back her old job after "frugging" on her boss's desk for 20 minutes, clad only in a slip, while the other drive-up window tellers tossed quarters at her.
-Marcy has stated that she holds a bachelor's degree, double majoring in business and economics.
+Marcy originally works as a loan officer at the city bank (in a higher position than her then-husband, Steve) and then as the manager of the Kyoto National Bank starting in the second season.
+For a brief time, she is demoted to being a drive-up window teller as a consequence for approving a loan Al could not repay.
+She wins back her old job after "frugging" on her boss's desk for 20 minutes, clad only in a slip, while the other drive-up window tellers toss quarters at her.
+Marcy states that she holds a bachelor's degree, double majoring in business and economics.

-Despite having views that could later be considered radical, which included environmentalism, at various points in the series, Marcy identified herself as a Republican.
-In season six, Marcy announced that she was pregnant (though this was later revealed to be part of Al's dream about Peg's pregnancy).
+Despite having views that could later be considered radical, including environmentalism, Marcy identified herself as a Republican at various points in the series.
+In season six, Marcy announces that she was pregnant (though this is later revealed to be part of Al's dream about Peg's pregnancy).

-One of the running gags in the entire series has Marcy often mistaken for a young boy, on one occasion being mistaken for Bruce Jenner and on another occasion for "the kid from Home Improvement"; when she reminisces about her first training bra, Al disparagingly asks, "How old were you then - twenty five?"
+One of the running gags in the entire series has Marcy often mistaken for a young boy, on one occasion being mistaken for Bruce Jenner and, on another occasion, for "the kid from Home Improvement".
+When she reminisces about her first training bra, Al disparagingly asks, "How old were you then - twenty five?"
 Al often compares her to a chicken throughout the series.
+Marcy often refers to Al as a two-toed sloth when she's particularly annoyed with his remarks.

 Despite wanting to appear prudish, Marcy is shown to be a very sexual person who enjoys an array of sexual kinks.
 At one point late in the series, Al runs into a poorly disguised Marcy in the adult section of the local video rental store; she claims she's renting movies only to erase them.